The government has launched several first-time buyer schemes to help people get on the property ladder.

 Pros

-The mortgage guarantee scheme means you can get on the property ladder with a much smaller deposit.
+• The mortgage guarantee scheme means you can get on the property ladder with a smaller deposit.

 Cons

-While many big mortgage lenders are part of the scheme, they're not all part of it This means you might be limited in choice.
+• While many big mortgage lenders are part of the scheme, they're not all part of it.

 Find out more about the mortgage guarantee scheme

-House prices where you grew up or where you work are too expensive for you to be able to get on to the property ladder.
+House prices where you grew up or where you work are too expensive for you to be able to get on to the property ladder?
+The First Homes scheme could help.

-First Homes offers discounts of between 30% and 50% on new-build homes to first-time buyers and key workers.
+First Homes offers first-time buyers discounts of between 30% and 50% on a new-build home or a property previously bought through the scheme.

-Not only does this mean you will need a much smaller mortgage, but you will also have to save less to put down a 5% deposit.
-You must also take out a First Homes mortgage to use the scheme.
+Not only does this mean you would need a much smaller mortgage, but you would also have to save less of a deposit.

 Are you eligible?

-The First Homes scheme is available to first-time buyers in England.
+The First Homes scheme is available to local first-time buyers in England.

 You must be able to get a mortgage for at least half the price of the home.
-The home must cost less than £250,000 - or £420,000 if you live in London.
+The home must cost less than £250,000 - or £420,000 if you live in London - after the discount has been applied.

-Some councils may prioritise giving First Homes discounts to essential workers, people who already live in the area or those on lower incomes.
+Some councils may prioritise giving First Homes discounts to key workers, people who already live in the area, or those on lower incomes.
+There are local exemptions for armed forces and their families.

 Pros

-You only need to save a 5% deposit.
+• You won’t have to save for such a big deposit.

-The home can be a new home built by a developer or a home you buy from someone else who originally bought it as part of the scheme.
+• The property can be a new home built by a developer or a home bought from someone else who originally purchased it through the scheme.

 Cons